Locally compact Hecke pairs: Locally compact Hecke pairs

 \section{Locally compact Hecke pairs $\gh$}

 Our main aim in this section is to define an extended setting to study Hecke pairs $\gh$ which admit left regular representations on $L^2(\hg)$.
 Here, our guiding principle in developing the theory of locally compact Hecke pairs is that it should coincide with the discrete case when the subgroup in the Hecke pair is an open Hecke subgroup.
 In this way, we will be able to transfer useful results and ideas from locally compact case into discrete case and vice versa.
 In order to define a general and consistent \cs-algebraic framework to study Hecke algebras, we need to define both an algebra and an involution on this algebra.
 These two steps are handled slightly differently in discrete and non-discrete cases.
-So, we should differ between these cases.

 \begin{definition} \begin{itemize} \item [(i)] Let $\gh$ be a pair of locally compact groups.
 It is called a {\it discrete pair}, if $H$ is open in $G$, otherwise it is called {\it non-discrete}. \item [(ii)] A discrete pair $\gh$ is called a {\it discrete Hecke pair} if every double coset of $H$ in $G$ is a finite union of finitely many left cosets of $H$ in $G$.
-In this case, we also say that $H$ is a {\it Hecke subgroup of $G$}\footnote{Alternative names for Hecke subgroups appearing in the literature are ``almost normal subgroups'' and ``commensurated subgroups'', see \cite{bc, klq, shalomwillis}.
+In this case, we also say that $H$ is a {\it Hecke subgroup of $G$}\footnote{An alternative name for Hecke subgroups appearing in the literature is ``almost normal subgroups'', see \cite{bc, klq}.
 However, we follow \cite{klq}.
-See also Example \ref{exa:Heckeoriginal} below for the origin of the name ``Hecke subgroup''.
-Besides, we use the phrase ``almost normal'' for another notion, see Definition \ref{def:commen-nearly}(iii) below.}. \item [(iii)] Given a discrete Hecke pair $\gh$, the vector space of all finite support complex functions on the set $G//H$ of double cosets of $H$ in $G$ is denoted by $\H\gh$ and the above condition allows us to define a {\it convolution product} on $\H\gh$ by
+See also Example \ref{exa:Heckeoriginal} for the origin of the name ``Hecke subgroup''.
+Besides, we use the phrase ``almost normal'' for another notion, see Definition \ref{def:commen-nearly}(iii).}. \item [(iii)] Given a discrete Hecke pair $\gh$, the vector space of all finite support complex functions on the set $G//H$ of double cosets of $H$ in $G$ is denoted by $\H\gh$ and the above condition allows us to define a {\it convolution product} on $\H\gh$ by

 for all $f_1, f_2\in \H\gh$ and $x\in G$. \end{itemize} \end{definition} Given a discrete Hecke pair, the vector space $\H\gh$ with the above product is a complex algebra, which is usually called the Hecke algebra associated with the pair $\gh$, see \cite{hall, krieg} for detailed introductions to this type of Hecke algebras.
 The algebra $\H\gh$ also admits an involution defined by